|

 effective and exhibit very low environmental impact

 they have a limited range of uses.
+With the advent of new natural botanical insecticides there are now many more choices.

-To be a truly effective alternative to
+As an effective alternative to

-formulation is simply the physical "form" of the
+formulation is simply the physical form of the

 product and the way in which it is applied.
-Dust,
+Dust

-powder formulations are all useful in different
+powder (WP) formulations are all useful in

 |